 What do back office applications, apps deployed in the cloud, apps deployed in remote branches or embedded devices, and data spread across multiple sources all have in common?
 Sooner or later, they all have to talk to each other.
 That’s where integration middleware comes in.

-In this session, we’ll look into the roadmaps for the Red Hat JBoss Middleware integration solutions, including Red Hat JBoss Fuse, Red Hat JBoss A-MQ, Red Hat JBoss Fuse Service Works, and Red Hat JBoss Data Virtualization.
+In this session, we’ll look into the roadmaps for the Red Hat JBoss Middleware integration solutions, including Red Hat Fuse, Red Hat JBoss A-MQ, Red Hat Fuse Service Works, and Red Hat JBoss Data Virtualization.